shmuhammadd/NaijaSenti/README.md

 ## Language Resources Developed

+### Manually Annotated Sentiment corpus

-We create the following pen-source sentiment corpus in four major Nigerian languages (Hausa, Igbo, Nigerian-Pidgin and Yoruba) supported by [Lacuna Fund](https://lacunafund.org):
+We manually annotated Twitter sentiment corpus in four major Nigerian languages (Hausa, Igbo, Nigerian-Pidgin and Yoruba).
+We realese the dataset with the following metadata for each language: number of positive, negative and neutral classes.
+We also manually annotated the dataset and classify the tweet if is code-mixed (e.g mix of Hausa and English or Hausa and Yoruba) or monolingual.

 | Languages |      #positive |      #negative| #neutral |  #code-mixedd  | #mono-lingual |
 | --------- | -------- |  -------- | -------- |  ---------- | ---------- |